bbauska/W3Cx-4of5-thru-May-2024/README.md

 1. Browsers do not load all the tracks at the same time, and the way they decide when and which track to load differs from one browser to another.
-So, when we click on a button to choose the track to display, we need t*o enforce the loading of the track, if it has not been loaded yet*.
+So, when we click on a button to choose the track to display, we need t<i>o enforce the loading of the track, if it has not been loaded yet<i>.

 2. When a track file is loaded, then we iterate on the different cues and generate the transcript as a set of <li>...</li> elements.